spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

 The collimator reference file contains an astropy compound model made up of a polynomial models, rotation and translations.
 The forward direction is from the GWA to the MSA.

-:model: Transform through the CAMERA.
+:model: Transform through the COLLIMATOR.

 DISPERSER